billsasi/widget/README.md

 # Interactive Guidance Widget

-An embeddable guidance widget that solves user needs asking questions.
+An embeddable guidance widget that solves a user's questions by asking multiple choice and freeform questions.

 ## Demo